kamilazdybal/PCAfold/docs/tutorials/demo-train-test-selection.rst

 Maintaining fixed test data
 ---------------------------

-In this example we further illustrate how ``idx_test`` input parameter can be utilized.
+In this example we further illustrate how maintaining fixed test data functionality can be utilized.
 Suppose that in every cluster you have a very distinct set of observations on which you would always like to test your model.
 You can point out those observations when initializing ``TrainTestSelect`` object through the use of ``idx_test`` vector.